FullFran/Transcription-api/readme.md

 ---

+You can deploy it in railway with this template: [RailwayTemplate](https://railway.com/template/_6c85G?referralCode=-B12jv)

 ## 🔑 **Setup: Add Your Groq API Key**

 Before running the project, you need to **set up your Groq API Key**.